-A few years ago, Fathom contributing editor Stephanie March accompanied her husband, chef Bobby Flay, to Royal Ascot, to watch his horse compete in the world's grandest race.
+A few years ago, Fathom contributing editor Stephanie March attended Royal Ascot to watch horses compete in the world's grandest race.

 ASCOT, England – Every day is part of your life, but some days are part of the movie of your life.
 Attending Royal Ascot was one of my movie days.
-The story is that my husband, who is horseracing's most ardent enthusiast, had a horse in the Coronation Stakes on the fourth day of the venerable Royal Ascot Meet.
+We had a horse in the Coronation Stakes on the fourth day of the venerable Royal Ascot Meet.
 Eight of us (friends, family, co-workers) set off for London with hats, killer shoes, restaurant reservations, and dreams of winning it big.
 It was like a Muppet movie.
 We were going to meet the Queen!

 Two days after we landed, on a very drizzly, chilly morning in June, our tense and excited party loaded up a car and made our way through the snaking traffic to Ascot.
 The last mile took an hour, and reminded me of trying to get from Bridgehampton to East Hampton at 5 p.m. on a summer Friday.
 We clomped through the damp grass, clutching hats and looking excitedly at the well heeled crowd, and made our way to a luncheon for press and owners (salmon, bread with butter, Champagne, and cold asparagus).
 After our quick repast, we darted to the Parade Ground, which is like a mini track in front of the main building, to watch the Queen and her party enter the meet.